 At Cory Watson Attorneys, we believe that texting while driving is as dangerous as drunk driving, and we urge all drivers to stop this reckless activity.

 If you or a loved one has been injured as a result of an automobile collision that involved a distracted driver, it is important that you act immediately to protect your rights.
+Call (877) 562-0000 now or complete the free online consultation form on this page.
 The attorneys at Cory Watson are experienced in representing victims of negligence and are ready to assist you today.